jrlarsen/GetProgramming/Chapter 04 - Functions/chapter4.md

 player = player2;
 showPlayerInfo();

-player = player3;
-showPlayerInfo();

 /* Further Adventures
  *
- * 1) Create three objects to represent blog posts
+ * 1) Write a function that just shows
+ *    where the player is.
  *
- * 2) Create a function to display the posts on the console *
+ * 2) Write a function that just shows
- * 3) Can you find your own way of visually separating the different blog posts on the console?
+ *    the player's health.
+ *
+ * 3) Change the showPlayerInfo function
+ *    to use your two functions.
  *
  */
 ```